cloudposse-archives/terraform-aws-kops-state-backend/README.md

 ## Variables

 __NOTE:__ One of `parent_zone_name` or `parent_zone_id` is required, but not both.
-The module will lookup the Parent Zone by either name or ID.
+The module will lookup the parent zone by either name or ID.

 |  Name                    |  Default                          |  Description                                                                      | Required |